San Pasqual Band of Diegueno Mission Indians: Yuma War

+Federally recognized reservation

+Following an investigation of the San Pasqual homestead claims, the federal government decided to consolidate their homesteads into a single reservation for the band.
+However, Cave Couts Jr., a surveyor, unintentionally designated the reservation one township to the north of the intended reservation, amidst the rugged hills that overlooked Lake Wohlford.
+The land received official patent in 1910 and was duly granted to the band.

+After, the Barona Group of the Capitan Grande Band of Mission Indians v.
+Duffy (1982) decision, the band built the Valley View Casino in 2001.
+Between 2010 and 2018, the Valley View Casino bought the naming rights to Pechanga Arena, which was named Valley View Casino Center during that period.

 Government

-The San Pasqual Band is headquartered in Valley Center.
+The San Pasqual Band is headquartered in Valley Center, California.
 They are governed by a democratically elected tribal council.
-Allen E. Lawson is their current tribal chairperson.
+Stephen Cope is their current tribal chairperson.

 Economic development

-The tribe owns and operates the Valley View Casino, Black and Blue Steakhouse, The Buffet, BLD's Cafe, Mainstage Bar, Scoops Gelateria, and Sweets Coffee Shop, all located in Valley View.
-The tribe also maintains and owns the Woods Valley Golf Course as an enterprise of San Pasqual.
+The tribe owns and operates the Valley View Casino, Black and Blue Steakhouse, Patties & Pints, The Buffet, The Cafe, Corner Market, Snax, Stix, Mainstage Bar, and Sweets pastry shop, all located in Valley View.
+The tribe also maintains and owns the Woods Valley Golf Course, Horizon Fuel Center, and Ziggy's coffee shop as enterprises of San Pasqual.

 Education

-The reservation is served by the Valley Center Union Elementary School District and the Escondido Union High School District.
+The reservation is served by the Valley Center-Pauma Unified School District and the Escondido Union High School District.